 I also undertook to make this the last instalment, for the time being, that aims at presenting in pure(ish) form, the bedrock theory of existence that underlies all the other Buddhist stuff, and to restrain my urges to keep adding detail and embellishment.
-Clearly, there’s much to return to and develop in the future, but I think I have hit you with more than enough theory for now, and that next week it might be good to return to developing themes arising from the ground up, from issues encountered in our worldly lives, and not necessarily framed in overtly “Buddhisty” terms.
-Well, never mind what I think – that’s how the Buddha taught us to go about these kind of things, because that’s what they’re for.
+Clearly, there’s much to return to and develop in the future, but I think I have hit you with more than enough theory for now, and that next week it might be good to return to developing themes arising from the ground up – from issues encountered in our worldly lives, and not necessarily framed in overtly “Buddhisty” terms.
+Well, never mind what I think – that’s how the Buddha taught us to go about these kinds of things, because that’s what they’re for.

 Let’s see how well I do at that, then.
 I think I’ll start by trying to map it out quite technically, and then try to wrap up in language as plain, simple, and heartfelt as I can muster.
 Here goes:

 I have asked you to try out regarding the self as a system, comprised of many aspects of being.
-That’s instead of as a solid core at the centre of being.
+That’s instead of self as a solid core at the centre of being.
 The good news is that this gives you numerous angles from which to examine it, while simultaneously getting to work on any or all of those aspects.
 That’s as opposed to hoping that one day you’ll stumble across it, recognise it, and it will somehow make all the other stuff make sense.
 In case that idea seems a bit esoteric, I have tried to “sell it” using the angle that ideas and stories of self-identity are considerable obstacles to uprooting harmful behaviours that have appeared in us.
 What might be seen as the bad-news tradeoff for these benefits is that this view has to abandon the hope of ever making this system completely stable.

-Although there’s no stable core, a system has to be constructed around something, so you’d better throw something in the middle there, and make it something that’s pretty wholesome, and pretty reliable.
-An undeniable truth is a very good candidate – a sound philosophy – and according to Buddha, if we don’t, then something else will bob up, and whatever that might initially look like; when you strip away the detail, it will turn out to be some idea of how suffering works.
+Although there’s no fixed core, a system has to be constructed around something, so you’d better throw something in the middle there, and make it something that’s pretty wholesome, and pretty reliable.
+An undeniable truth is a very good candidate for that – a sound philosophy – and according to Buddha, if we don’t, then something else will bob up, and whatever that might initially look like; when you strip away the detail and decoration, it will turn out to be some idea of how suffering works.
 Why always suffering?
 Well – I don’t know, and I don’t need to – we don’t have unlimited time for speculation, so we just go with the results of trying out different views and strategies.
 That’s how we roll – empirically.
-Although if I were to hazard a guess, I’d say that it’s because pain-avoidance is probably the strongest instinctive motivation that we have, tending to over-rule any others.
+Although if I were to hazard a guess, I’d say that it’s because pain-avoidance is probably the strongest instinctive motivation that we have, tending to overrule any others.
 Why do slave-drivers carry whips, and not bunches of flowers?
 That’s good enough for me.

 I should probably state at this point that this thing I have been calling “suffering” should more properly be called “dukkha” – the word that Buddha used.
 It has traditionally been translated that way, so I have gone along with that in the interests of immediate comprehensibility, and of maintaining compatibility with most other writings about Buddhism that you may come across.
 To be precise, it probably does consist largely of what you first think upon hearing the word “suffering” but also subtler stuff.
 As far as I am aware, the most accurate translation might be “stress”, but that word may sound a little weak as it is generally understood.
-Some translators have gone with “unsatisfactoriness”, which might sound even weaker, but emphasizes an important aspect, which is that it extends all the way up from the obviously awful things creating spectacular misery, to very refined kinds of dukkha, where things might even seem objectively pleasant, but not like you thought they would be.
+Some translators have gone with “unsatisfactoriness”, which might sound even weaker, but emphasizes an important aspect, which is that it extends all the way up from the obviously awful things creating spectacular misery, to very refined kinds of malaise, where things might even seem objectively pleasant, but not like you thought they would be.
 The actual object of desire never quite hits the spot like the imagined one you were craving.